Syllabus

 There will be some opportunities to earn extra credit during the semester.
 These opportunities are described below:

-1. Complete class surveys (2 points) : There will be 4 surveys during the semester to gather your reflections and suggestions to improve the course.
-With the exception of the pre-class survey, all other surveys will be anonymous, and you will be able to earn 0.5 point for each survey you complete.
+1. Complete class surveys (2 points) : There will be 3 surveys (beginning, mid-semester, end of semester) to gather your reflections and suggestions to improve the course.
+With the exception of the pre-class survey (which is mandatory), all other surveys will be anonymous, and you will be able to earn 1 point for each survey you complete.

-2. Win Star Coder (1 point): You will submit 4 formative coding assignments during the semester.
-The two students who score the combined highest score on these assignments will earn 1 extra credit each.
+2. Win Star Coder (2 points): You will submit 3 formative coding assignments during the semester.
+The student who scores the combined highest score on the FIRST attempt for these assignments will earn 1 extra credit.

 Course Policies